Skip to main content

 Create a project-scoped role

-There is no option to make a brand-new role project-scoped, and a tenant-wide role can’t be converted into one.
+There is no option to make a brand-new role project-scoped, and an all-projects role can’t be converted into one.
 To create a project-scoped custom role, open the menu on Project Admin (or another project-scoped role), choose Duplicate Role, then rename the copy and adjust its permissions — the duplicate stays project-scoped.
 When you assign it to a user or group, select the specific projects it applies to.

 Delete a custom role